 Grant recipient directors must identify at least one individual who is responsible for reviewing monthly data to identify programmatic and performance issues.
 This individual should work with the grant recipient director and the PD coordinator to develop strategies for addressing performance issues.

-State Management Information System
+Access to State Data Management Information System

 In Texas, grantees are required to track data, including test results, and enter this data into TEAMS.